Dave Chappelle Shows Up At Town Hall Meeting To Discuss Police Reform

 The incumbent police chief resigned earlier this year after a controversy involving a scuffle between cops and a black suspect on New Year’s Eve in the town with a population of about 3,500.

-The incident/scandal made national headlines after the New York Times published an account of what happened, which appears to be very much in dispute.
+The incident/scandal made national headlines after a the New York Times published an account of what happened, which appears to be very much in dispute.
 “What the police saw as a justified arrest, many witnesses considered unnecessary police escalation,” the Times noted.

 “Chappelle made his appearance during a council review of a report on the tactics the police officers used that night,” CNN explained about the comedian’s trip to the public microphone which was met with resounding applause.
 See clip embedded below.